Where to Creek Stomp in Cincinnati

 California Woods Nature Preserve

-This Cincinnati Park features 53 species of trees, more than 200 species of herbaceous plants, and Lick Run Creek.
-This creek run through this preserve, and is home to kingfishers, snapping turtles, small fish, myriad invertebrates and the occasional visit from grebes, mallards, wood ducks and beavers.
+This Cincinnati park is home to 53 species of trees and more than 200 species of herbaceous plants, plus Lick Run Creek.
+The creek runs through the preserve and supports kingfishers, snapping turtles, small fish, a variety of invertebrates, and the occasional grebe, mallard, wood duck or beaver.

 French Park